LinkGoesBowling/Bowling-Scores-App/README.md

 # Bowling-Scores-App
 This is my first coding project.
 It is an incomplete project of a bowling scores app, written alone, with no assistance from other programmers, no AI programming, and it is not an assignment.
 No new help forums were created to help me with this project, but I used existing forums to help me.
-This project is really just to display my programming skills, it's not really built for public use, but you can use it that way if you want to, I guess.
-This project is not copyrighted so use it in your project if you want to, but I wouldn't recommend it because other people probably have better open source score calculators.
+This project is not copyrighted so use it in your project if you want to.
-The score calculator is almost complete and functional.
-I was able to make it work with some random games, low ones with lots of open frames, high ones with lots of strikes and spares, and games that are just in between.
+This is still a broken piece of code for now, but I'm working on fixing it to perfection.